AxonIQ/giftcard-demo/README.md

 ### Axon Server configuration

-There are a number of things you can finetune in the server configuration.
+There are a number of things you can fine-tune in the server configuration.
 You can do this using an "`axonserver.properties`" file.
 All settings have sensible defaults.

 * `axoniq.axonserver.name`